Search for a recipe

 IMG_2399

-I owe 100% credit to the Mr. Ramakrishnan is the man behind these recipes.
-Hats off sir👋👋 OPOS is a registered trademark so I m not using it for my recipe.
-Fill credits goes to the recipe developer.
+I owe 100% credit to Mr. Ramakrishnan is the man behind these recipes.
+Hats off, sir👋👋 OPOS is a registered trademark, so I'm not using it for my recipe.
+Fill credits go to the recipe developer.

-I have tried couple of direct pressure cooker and Instant pot recipes but this Sweet is next level.
+I have tried a couple of direct pressure cooker and Instant Pot recipes, but this Sweet is next level.

 Over to healthy and tasty cashew burfi